wahorvat/exceptional-point/README.md

 # Simulation of states around EPs
 - [ ] Theory framework
-- [ ] Numerical methods for PDEs of theory - JAX
+- [ ] Numerical methods for PDEs of theory - Diffrax
-- [ ] Visualizations
+- [ ] Visualizations - interactive for time dependence
+- [ ]